matteobongio/IML-notes/supervised.typ

 == Learning Vector Quantization
 - Initialize prototype vectors for different classes
-- Present a sing example
+- Present a single example
 - Find the closest prototype
 - If same class:
   - move the prototype closer